 Keith Adams tells the story of the car was Cowley’s lifeline between 1982 and 1984…

 Austin Ambassador: the last throw of the dice

 In the post-Austin Metro shake-up of the range, money was released in order to freshen up the Princess.
 The company knew that, in order to maintain sales, nothing less than a serious facelift would be the order of the day.
-Work began on the project in 1980 and the main intention of the facelift – codename LM19 – was to give the Princess a hatchback, because BL managers were by now openly admitting that the lack of a fifth door was costing the company sales.
+Work began on the project in 1978 and the main intention of the facelift – later given the codename LM19 – was to give the Princess a hatchback, because BL managers were by now openly admitting that the lack of a fifth door was costing the company sales.

 - Read more: Austin-Rover development codes

 Because the reputation of the Princess was just about on the floor by the late 1970s, it was also decided that the facelift would be far-reaching enough to warrant a change of identity – and, in the case of the ADO71 to LM19, a change of gender – from Princess to Ambassador in one fell swoop.